swetha0/lab-angular-forms/README.md

 ## Progression #1: Forms

-In this we are going to build a form.
 Imagine you need to create sign up and login form for your application.
-Did you ever thought of building it.
-Let us try to build one.

 - Go to app.component.ts and try to complete the validation code for your form.
 - To bind the form values along with your validation, try using the below code `ngClass` snippet in your html file inside the input tag.